COVER LETTER HELP

 The workflow

-- You start by selecting your experience range and choosing a template and color upfront.
-(Note: You can skip this or change it later.)
+1. You start by selecting your experience range (from “No experience” to “10+ Years”) and picking a template and color upfront.

-- You choose to either create from scratch or upload a resume.
+2. You can choose to either create from scratch or upload a resume.

-- A unique feature is the "Career Gap" prompt.
-If you have a gap, Zety provides a list of common reasons (like COVID-19 or caretaking) to help you explain it professionally.
+4. A standout feature here (especially marketed heavily on Cover-Letter-Now) is the "Career Gap" prompt.
+If you have a gap, the tool provides a list of common reasons (like COVID-19 or caretaking) to help you explain it professionally.

-- After the interview is over and you've added your signature, you hit a "Sign up to continue" screen.
+5. After the interview is over and you've added your signature, you hit a mandatory registration wall before you can even view your cover letter.

 Personally, I find this frustrating.
-If registration is mandatory, users should be told upfront rather than after they’ve invested 10 minutes into an interview.
+If registration is required, users should be told upfront rather than after they’ve invested 10 to 15 minutes into an engaging interview process.

 The editor

-- You can move or delete sections, run a spell check, and even go back to change the answers you gave during the initial interview.
+• You can move or delete sections, run a built-in spell check, and even go back to change the answers you gave during the initial interview.

-- Once you’re done, you see options to “Download” (PDF, Word, TXT), “Print”, or “Email.”
-None of these options are available for free.
-To get a formatted file, you must subscribe.
+• Once you’re done, you see options to “Download” (PDF, Word, TXT), “Print”, or “Email.”
+However, none of these options are available for free.
+To get a formatted file out of the system, you must subscribe.

-This lengthy onboarding is Zety’s way of fighting the AI Echo.
-By prompting you for extra facts during setup, they ensure the generated letter isn't just a carbon copy of your resume.
-It’s a smart content strategy, but I wish they were more honest about the price before the work began.
+This lengthy onboarding is a fantastic way to fight the AI Echo.
+By prompting you for extra facts and gap explanations during setup, these tools ensure the generated letter isn't just a carbon copy of your resume.
+They are solid, user-friendly builders that produce professional results.

 The workflow